DataKit API¶

 /json

-) is used to upload data, DataKit will attempt to make some corrections to the data.
+) used to write data, DataKit will attempt to correct the data.
 These corrections may not be as expected, but we can use the echo

 parameter to view the final data: